dormanh/dormanh/README.md

 ### Hi, I'm Hanga Dormán 👋

 I'm currently studying computational and cognitive neuroscience in Budapest, Hungary.
-I focus on the computational modeling and statistical analysis of neural phenomena and its connection to behavior.
+I focus on the computational modeling of cognition, and the statistical analysis of neural activity in connection to behavior.
 More specifically, my interests include:
 * Spatial cognition
 * The relationship between spatial and temporal representations
 * Navigation in abstract spaces